FDA approves over-the-counter Narcan. Here's what it means

 Now, he said, some people are concerned about getting naloxone at pharmacies because their insurers will know they're getting it.

-"Putting it out of the shelves is going to allows people just to pick it up, not have stigma attached to it, and readily access this life-saving drug," he said.
+"Putting it out on the shelves is going to allow people just to pick it up, not have stigma attached to it," he said.

 But it remains to be seen how many stores will carry it and what the prices will be.
-The U.S. Centers for Medicaid and Medicare Services, which now cover prescription naloxone for people on the government insurance programs, says that coverage of over-the-counter naloxone would depend on the insurance program.
+The U.S. Centers for Medicare and Medicaid Services, which now cover prescription naloxone for people on the government insurance programs, says that coverage of over-the-counter naloxone would depend on the insurance program.
 The centers have not given any official guidance.

 Maya Doe-Simkins, a co-director of Remedy Alliance/For The People, which launched last year to provide low-cost — and sometimes free — naloxone to community organizations, said her group will continue to distribute injectable naloxone.